thekimsplustwo/VanCityPropertyPulse/README.md

 - Our application’s data persistence capabilities were significantly enhanced through the use of MongoDB, a non-relational database system.
 Together with Mongoose, an Object Document Mapper (ODM), we mapped and structured the data, allowing us to effectively store and manage various information such as user profiles, as well as property and location information.

 **[UNIT 5] Release Engineering**
-- We deployed our application on Oracle Cloud Infrastructure, using the Oracle Virtual Machine to host our website on Ubuntu OS, and configured it with nginx for port management and m2 for Node.js process management.
+- We deployed our application on Oracle Cloud Infrastructure, provisioned a Ubuntu Virtual Machine instance to host our website.
+We configured it with nginx for port management (reverse proxy) and PM2 for Node.js process management.
 In addition, we incorporated the GitHub Action Workflow for automated frontend tests through Playwright.
 <br><br>

 ## Above and Beyond
 1. Oracle Cloud was selected over render.com after careful consideration of our specific needs and priorities.
 Oracle Cloud offered a more comprehensive suite of services, including advanced security measures, scalable resources, and robust support for various development environments.
 While render.com provides a straightforward and agile deployment process, we found that Oracle Cloud's broader range of functionalities aligned more closely with our goals for responsiveness and security.
-The decision to use Oracle Cloud also stemmed from its proven reliability, enterprise-grade capabilities, and flexibility in configuration, all of which were vital in our pursuit of building a responsive and secure website.
+The decision to use Oracle Cloud also stemmed from its proven reliability, cost effectiveness, and flexibility in configuration, all of which were vital in our pursuit of building a responsive and secure website.
 2. To augment observability and monitoring across our deployed instances, we integrated DataDog tracer into our VM instance.
 This powerful tool offers real-time server performance insights, alerting us if any abnormal latencies occur.
 It also helps in identifying errors and ensures that the synthetic testing confirms the site's accessibility and proper functioning across various platforms, devices, and geographic locations.
 By combining these tools and services, we've created a robust, secure, and efficient infrastructure tailored to our specific needs.
-3. Our domain name was managed through Cloudflare, which allowed us to use the same domain for the client and the server; their CD network was instrumental in bolstering our application's scalability and security.
-To enhance the website's security in line with Google's standards, we utilized CERTBOT for SSL certificates, with an auto-renewal feature every 90 days, and integrated GitHub Actions for vulnerability scanning with CodeQL.
+3. Our domain name was registered and managed by Cloudflare, which allowed us to use the same domain for the client and the server; their CDN service was instrumental in bolstering our application's scalability and security.
+To enhance the website's security in line with Google Auth's standards, we utilized CertBot to issue our SSL certificates, with an auto-renewal feature every 90 days, and integrated GitHub Actions for vulnerability scanning with CodeQL.
 <br><br>

 ## Next Steps
 - To provide walk scores and distances to local facilities, we plan to resolve the current cross-site frame issues using Cross-Origin Resource Sharing (CORS) policies and third-party distance measurement APIs.
-Our goal of implementing a smart AI chatbot with Natural Language Processing (NLP) needs to be progressed by accumulating specific real estate dialogues for training, potentially utilizing pre-trained models like GPT-4.
+Our goal of implementing a smart AI chatbot with Natural Language Processing (NLP) needs to be progressed by accumulating more real estate dialogues for training, or potentially utilizing pre-trained models like GPT-4.
 These efforts align with our commitment to enhance the application's interactivity, accessibility, and intelligent user interaction.
 <br><br>

 ## Contributions